 THE MARIAN LAMP by Our Lady’s statue, burns this week for Margaret Hobson.
 If you would like the lamp to burn for a particular intention, contact the Parish Office.
 A £5 donation is suggested.

-SVP VISITS – Do you know anyone living on their own or who are housebound?
+SVP VISITS – Do you know anyone living on their own or who is housebound?
 They could be friends, parishioners or neighbours who might benefit from a visit from the SVP.
 Please see Fr Nick or Fr Michael .

+SVP COLLECTION – next Sunday 14th April after both Masses.

-KATHLEEN HADFIELD’S funeral service is at Manchester crematorium on Tuesday the 9th at 12:30pm.
+KATHLEEN HADFIELD’S funeral service is at Manchester crematorium on Tuesday 9th April at 12:30pm.

 SAINT PATRICK’S NIGHT CELEBRATION raised £309.84 for the Alzheimer’s Society

-EASTER TRIDUUM CELEBRATIONS FOR OUR CHILDREN’S LITURGY GROUP
+EASTER TRIDUUM: CHILDREN’S LITURGY GROUP

-We are having a special celebration for the children at this most holy time of the year.
-I hope very much that the children can join us in Sacred Heart and Saint Peter’s church.

-Good Friday morning 19th April 10am – We will celebrate the solemnity of the Lord’s Passion (suffering) together including the Stations of the Cross for children.
+Good Friday morning 19th April 10am – celebration of the Lord’s Passion (suffering) together with Stations of the Cross for children.
 All the children who attend will be involved.

-Easter Sunday 21st April 11am prompt (before Mass) – We will celebrate together Our Lord’s most glorious resurrection from the dead.
-The children will act out the events of the holiest day of the year.
+Easter Sunday 21st April 11am (before Mass) – The children will act out the events of Our Lord’s glorious resurrection.

-All children are most welcome to join us.
 Please let me know if you can come.
 God Bless.
-Mike Galway
+Mike Galway.

 SAINTS HILDA & AIDAN COMMUNITIES